New to Tactical Asset Allocation? Skip to: What is TAA?

-Tactical Asset Allocation (TAA) strategies dynamically allocate to broad asset classes like stock indices (ex.
+Tactical Asset Allocation strategies invest in broad asset classes like stock indices (ex.
 SPY), bond indices (AGG), and gold (GLD).
-Unlike a traditional buy & hold portfolio, TAA strategies are able to increase allocation to assets expected to outperform and reduce allocation to those expected to underperform, to enhance returns.
-They tend to trade once a month or less, capturing broad market trends and ignoring day-to-day noise, which makes them easier to follow for traders who refuse to be glued to a monitor all day.
+TAA strategies tend to trade once a month or less, capturing major market trends and ignoring day-to-day noise.
+That makes them easier to follow for traders who refuse to be glued to a monitor all day.

-Below we show just some examples of the TAA strategies included in the full list of strategies that we track.
+Below we’ve shown just some examples of the TAA strategies included in the full list of strategies that we track.

 All of the strategies that we track are both quantitative and systematic, meaning well-defined mathematical rules govern exactly when and what to trade.
-We assume that all strategies trade at the market close (read more about when we trade), and that trades are executed using large, liquid ETFs (read more about what we trade), but because of the longer-term nature of the strategies that we track, most have performed comparably trading at similar times (ex. the next day’s open) or using similar assets (ex. certain mutual funds).
+We assume that all strategies trade at the market close (read more about when we trade), and that trades are executed using large, liquid ETFs (read more about what we trade), but because of the long-term nature of these strategies, most have performed comparably trading at similar times (ex. the next day’s open) or using similar assets (ex. mutual funds).